shahmir0khan/Student-Management-System/README.md

 ---

 ## Feedback
-If you have any suggestions or issues, feel free to raise an issue in the repository or contact us at *(your email)*.
+If you have any suggestions or issues, feel free to raise an issue in the repository or contact us at *shahmirahmedkhan84@gmail.com*.

 ---